Wabinab/xenoblade-chronicles-2/src/15_history.md

 "Why yes, I can tell.
 The Praetor **is** its original owner, after all."

 "**HURRRRRGGGHHHH!!**" Rex took in a deep breath.
-Cole had the same Driver as Malos?
+Cole shared the same Driver as Malos?

-Nia: "So the Praetor -- he's...
+Nia tried to confirm, "So the Praetor -- he's...
 Cole's Driver as well?"

 "Yes."

 "Come off it.
 Just... how old is he?"

-Mòrag: "The current Praetor is Indoline.
+Mòrag shared, "The current Praetor is Indoline.
 It's not that hard to believe."
 After all, Indoline have the longest lifespan on all Alrest, excluding Blades that live forever (if you consider going back to the cycle and coming back out as a continuity).

-Dromarch shared, "The Indoline do live loooong lives."
+Dromarch agreed, "The Indoline do live loooong lives."

 "Ohh right...?
 Well, that would explain why Cole said the dagger's owner- would know- how to get to the World Tree!"
-Rex recalled.
+Rex completed the story himself.

 "Well, what do you say?"
 Fan took a step forward, looming over Rex, feeling eager.
 "You certainly won't regret it.
 An audience with Praetor Amalthus **is** an honor."

-"Uhhhh, hey, uhhhh... **W-wait a second...**"
+"Uhhhh, hey, uhhhh... **W-wait a second...**" Let me discuss it with others first.

 Nia discouraged, "I wouldn't buy it, Rex.
 This is too good to be true."